When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Like all of Sony’s OLED TVs, the A95K’s screen itself acts as a speaker, reinforced by a couple of rear-firing subs.
 When it comes to fidelity, detail and outright punch, it can sonically match any TV without a separate speaker bar.

 Star of the show, though, is the picture.
 While it isn’t startlingly brighter than the best non-QD OLEDs, the A95K can generate the most convincing and nuanced brightness of any OLED currently available.
 Detail is high across the board, colour fidelity is effortlessly natural and depth of field is almost three-dimensional, given the right material.
-All of which means the A95K is as enjoyable as 4K televisions get right now.
+All of this means the A95K is as enjoyable as 4K televisions get right now.

 Samsung 75Q950TS (£5999)